Ah, you've hit a roadblock.

 Sales operations handle the hiring and training of new sales reps, determining the strategy, and optimizing the sales process.

-Sales itself is then placed in charge of putting those plans to action and taking advantage of the tools sales operations provide.
+Sales itself is then placed in charge of putting those plans into action and taking advantage of the tools sales operations provide.

 So we've established in this article that sales and operations planning is no joke.
 It is a process that must be handled carefully and diligently.
 The executive branch of the company must be all-in on it in order to provide the planners with all the data and tools they need to make accurate predictions.